carlgonzales075/hr-employee-performance/README.md

 - `FastAPI` - to serve the ML model as an API service.
 - `MinIO` - serves as a local S3 bucket for storing the artifacts and models created by MLFlow.
 - `PostgreSQL` - used for recording activity trails of the above services.
+These services are set to be installed automatically through the `docker-compose`.
+There is no need to manually install each services separately.

 # Dataset
 The dataset can be downloaded here: